The North Wall, Canada's Vietnam Veterans War Memorial

 It is worth noting here that the northern Quang Tri Province was among the most dangerous places for ground forces to be in this war, just below the DMZ.
 The red dot on the left (west) marks Khe Sanh Base, the one on the right (east) marks Dong Ha, and you can see Route 9 connecting them.
 Rt.
 9 actually continues into Laos at a very important place known as Tchepone.
 This was a hotly contested route.
 That is why the Marines were sent there.
 They were later augmented by the Army.
 The Khe Sanh area was particularly dangerous, close to Laos and the Ho Chi Minh Trail, and on the western side of the DMZ through which the North Vietnamese tried many times to launch full scale invasions.
 The enemy also moved troops and supplies along Route 9 on many occasions, making their way all the way to Dong Ha and Quang Tri.
 There is incredible history associated with this route Dextraze and his brothers were to defend.

 Regardless of what you might have heard about all this, the Marines won every major fight in Quang Tri and held off repeated North Vietnamese attempts to launch full scale invasions of the South.
 We took heavy casualties, but the enemy lost tens of thousands troops, and millions of tons of supplies.
 Our holding out up here stalled many an enemy invasion plan.
-The US had a plan to move three divisions into Laos to the area of Tchepone to block the Ho Chi Minh Trail, but the suites were afraid to authorize it.
-North Vietnamese generals has since said they would have lost the war had that plan been implemented.
+The US had a plan to move three divisions into Laos to the area of Tchepone to block the Ho Chi Minh Trail, but the suits were afraid to authorize it.
+North Vietnamese generals have since said they would have lost the war had that plan been implemented.
 It was known as "Operation El Paso."

 Sgt.
 Fidele Joseph Bastarache, USA, Saint-Antoine, New Brunswick, B/1-6 Infantry, Americal Division.
 He moved with his family to Massachusetts in 1962 because of his father's work, and was drafted.
 His mother asked him to return to Canada.
 He refused, feeling it his duty to serve.
 He was a mortarman.

 His 6th Infantry Regiment was the first of the Americal's outfits to move ashore, arriving at Chu Lai in October 1967.
 It would serve in Vietnam for 1,492 days.
 Chu Lai was located about 60 miles south of Da Nang in southern I Corps.
 The regiment's mission at this time was to defend Chu Lai, which served, among other things, as the headquarters for the Americal, and Chu Lai's airstrip, which was a significant fighter base, especially for the Marines.
 Bastarache was killed in action in Quang Tin on May 27, 1968, one month before the end of this tour.
 His body was recovered and he was buried in Massachusetts.
-He was awarded the Combat Infantryman's Badge, the Purple Heart, and received the Bronze Star (posthumous).
+He was awarded the Combat Infantryman's Badge, the Purple Heart, and received the Bronze Star Medal (posthumous).

 At the time Bastarache was there, his 1-6 Infantry had been involved in a major assault operation in an area known as Wheeler/Wallowa to locate and destroy the enemy in the rice-rich Que Son and Hiep Duc Valleys, provide security to Tam Ky, and secure Highway QL-1 north of Tam Ky.
 The entire regiment moved out in late April 1968.
 Both the Que Son and Hiep Duc Valleys had been long time strongholds for the enemy, which employed large units in the region.
 The North Vietnamese 2nd Division was there.
 The 1st Marine Division and the Army's 196th Infantry Brigade, to which the 6th Infantry was assigned, fought intense battles throughout the area in 1967 and through 1968.